Keilub/helloitscaleb/content/about.md

 <details>
 <summary>what is your design process?</summary>

-<p>I don’t follow a rigid, cookie-cutter process.
+I don’t follow a rigid, cookie-cutter process.
 Instead, I work from a set of foundational design principles that I check my work against at every stage.
 The road can meander, but the outcome must match the brief and serve the audience.
 My process revolves around three key phases: **Research, Exploration, and Iteration**, with a little **Play** thrown in throughout for good measure.
 <br>

 ##### phase one